Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

 ## Deactivate definition

 Deactivate a definition if you no longer need it.
+We recommend deactivating a no longer needed definition instead of deleting it.

 #### Prerequisites